opendroid/the-gpl/README.md

 ```

 ## Running from CLI
 Assuming, the program is installed locally as `the-gpl` you can access several methods using a CLI.
+To use autocompletion `source the-gpl-autocomplete.sh`.
 Some examples are:

 ### Google API examples
 To use the Google  _Dialogflow Agent_ and _Speech-to-text_ set up: